guidodizi/shrike/docs/pipeline/configure-aml-pipeline.md

   - modules: module_defaults # list of modules + versions
 ```

 See below for the contents of the `aml` config file.
 You will need to update the info based on your own aml resources.
-To find your workspace name, subscription Id, and resource group, go to your AML workspace, then click the "change subscription" icon in the top right (between the settings and question mark), then "Download config file".
+To find your workspace name, subscription Id, and resource group, go to your Azure ML workspace, then click the "change subscription" icon in the top right (between the settings and question mark), then "Download config file".
 You will find the 3 values in this file.
 The Torus TenantId for _eyes-off_ workspaces is `cdc5aeea-15c5-4db6-b079-fcadd2505dc2`, whereas the `72f988bf-86f1-41af-91ab-2d7cd011db47` used below is the Microsoft TenantId that you will use for personal workspaces.

 ```yaml
 # @package _group_